Martin-Nemecky/project-resource-allocation/README.md

 cd project-resource-allocation/
 sudo docker-compose up
 ```
-You can then see running app on http://localhost:3000/. <br/>
+You can then see running app on http://localhost:3001/.
+You can modify the port in the .env file (in the root directory) <br/>
 Note: Docker expects that there is a version_1.jar file in the ``backend/RELEASES/`` folder.

 ## Input data